-- Thich Nhat Hanh, Teachings on Love

-Love is not the profound passionate graspings of deep attachment to the "other."
-True Love is much grander than that.
+True Love is not limited to the profound passionate graspings of deep attachment to the "other."
+It is much grander than that.
 (It's pretty clear that "I love you so much that I'll kill anyone who looks at you, then you, then myself." is not exactly what J.C., Buddha and the others had in mind when they spoke of love, right?)

 True Love emerges, and is essentially inseparable from the One Love that exists beyond the illusion of isolation and separation that we've been conditioned to experience.
 Flowing from and returning to our Essential Oneness, True Love is experienced as the open heart's capacity for kindness, compassion, joy, and clarity.
-Our innate ability to access True Love is the our ultimate connectivity.
+It is a Presence experienced directly when you are truly Present in the moment with an open heart and a clear mind.
+True Love is the our ultimate connectivity.

 Unlike the common contemporary understanding that views love as something that someone just "falls into," in the Buddhist tradition, human love is seen as a quality of heart, a mode of consciousness that can be consciously cultivated.
 Although, we may stumble into glimpses of Oneness through an intimate connection to "the other" in a romantic relationship -- especially in its initial honeymoon phase -- True Love is vaster than that.
 It emerges from a fundamental choice to open our hearts and clear our minds, to embrace Life itself.
 It involves the willingness to let go of who we think we are, lay aside our agendas, and get it touch with our experience of the present moment as it is.

 Although we may get glimpses of this again and again, the process of actually becoming a loving person generally doesn't just happen.
 It is a Practice.
 Erich Fromm characterized it as an art in his classic work, The Art of Loving.
 Like any discipline, the cultivation of True Love takes commitment, time, effort -- and patience.